ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

    ```bash
     $ docker run -d -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp -p5778:5778 -p16686:16686 -p14268:14268 jaegertracing/all-in-one:latest
    ```
 2. Go to http://localhost:16686 and load the web UI of the jaeger to make sure it's functioning properly.
-The below image is the sample tracing infomration you can see from Jaeger.
+The below image is the sample tracing information you can see from Jaeger.
    <img src="images/jaeger-tracing-dashboard.png" width=700 height=500/>

 #### Zipkin
-Similar to jaeger, zipkin is another distributed tracing system that is supported by ballerina.
+Similar to jaeger, zipkin is another distributed tracing system that is supported by the ballerina.
 There are many different configurations and deployment exists for zipkin, please go to [link](https://github.com/openzipkin/zipkin) for more information.
-Here we docus on all in one deployment with docker.
+Here we focus on all in one deployment with docker.

 1. Install Zipkin via docker and start the docker container by executing below command.
    ```bash